Back to overview

 Just the essentials: SQE Law Essentials Online

-If you’re keen to get onto an SQE course as quickly as possible, ULaw’s SQE Law Essentials Online course will teach you the fundamentals of law in order to progress onto SQE1.
+If you’re keen to get onto an SQE course as quickly as possible, The University of Law’s SQE Law Essentials Online course teaches you the fundamentals of law so you can progress onto SQE1.
 This short online course is designed for non-law students who need to learn the essentials of legal knowledge.
-After completing this 10-week course over two semesters (there is also a part-time option of completing this course in 16 weeks over three semesters), students can move directly onto SQE preparation courses such as the SQE1 Preparation Course or LLM Legal Practice (SQE1&2).
-The SQE Law Essentials Online course might suit those currently working or someone looking for the flexibility of online learning.
+After completing this 10-week course over two semesters (there’s also a part-time option that involves completing this course in 16 weeks over three semesters), students can move directly onto SQE preparation courses such as the SQE1 Preparation Course or LLM Legal Practice (SQE1&2).

 Law firms

 Although the above provides you with a range of conversion course options, it’s important to note that you might not have a choice in which course you take.
-If you secure a training contract (or QWE) with a law firm, they will likely decide which route you go down – or work with an education provider to develop a bespoke training programme for the firm’s trainees.
+If you secure a training contract (or QWE) with a law firm, they’ll likely decide which route you go down – or work with an education provider to develop a bespoke training programme for the firm’s trainees.

 Before pursuing a specific route, we recommend checking what your shortlisted firms are doing in terms of the SQE and conversion courses.
 Another benefit of securing a training contract before commencing postgraduate study is that the law firm will likely finance your studies.
-Doing thorough research into law firms and having an awareness of what sort of law firm you are looking to go into will help to make your decision between conversion courses easier from the outset.
+Doing thorough research into law firms and having an awareness of what sort of law firm you’re looking to go into will help to make your decision between conversion courses easier from the outset.

 Find out more about the Solicitors Qualifying Exam with our SQE hub, sponsored by The University of Law.